 With the fleece + satin as one piece, I pinned the whole thing to my finished blanket with the right sides out.
 The edge of the satin binding should be inside the blanket now.
 Then I slowly fed it through the sewing machine to secure the edge of the blanket to where the satin met the fleece.
 I sewed all the way around and then finished it off, trimming any excess thread.

 Thanks so much for reading everyone!
-I really enjoyed baby blanket knitting pattern and I hope you did too.
+I really enjoyed the baby blanket knitting pattern and I hope you did too.
 If you don’t knit, there’s a similar pattern for a crochet blanket pattern that I love too!
 It’s the Bright Stars Blanket and like this pattern, this blanket uses one stitch pattern throughout and a few color changes to make it pop!

 Before you go, subscribe to the newsletter below to get new free patterns and tips in your inbox every week!
 Just fill in the box below to sign up.